Welcome GPWS Alumnithis is your page:

 Judilyn

-A third essay, “The Witch and the Clown,” was awarded an Honorable
+essay, “The Witch and the Clown,” also received Honorable

-Mention in the 24th New Millenium Writings competition.
+Mention in the 24th annual New Millenium Writings competition.

 Seetha Burtner, pen name Seetha Narayan (Delco/Main Line workshop) recently